Andrew Dudley: In Scotland, 1547–1548

 The Castilians promised to surrender St. Andrews Castle and Arran's son to the English when they should appear.
 Dudley also struck a bargain with Lord Gray, a disaffected Scottish noble who owned Broughty Castle, a fortress near Dundee.
 The chronicler and eye-witness William Patten noted its strategic importance: "it standeth in such sort at the mouth of the river Tay, that being gotten, both Dundee and [Perth], and many other towns else shall become subject to this hold or be compelled to forgo their use of the river."
 Lord Gray's contribution would be the surrender of his castle and help in taking Perth.

 St. Andrews Castle fell in July 1547, which greatly strengthened French influence in Scotland and triggered an English invasion.
 Andrew Dudley assisted the campaign at sea, under the command of Lord Clinton.
 Shortly after the Battle of Pinkie Cleugh Dudley was knighted by Edward Seymour, Duke of Somerset.
 On 20 September 1547 he was appointed captain of the English garrison at Broughty Castle.
 Lord Gray had surrendered it after three token cannon shots from the English ships.
-Dudley complained to Somerset in October 1547 that "never had a man had so weak a company of soldiers given to drinking, eating and slothfulness," though, "the house stands well."
+Dudley complained to Somerset in October 1547 that "as for soldiers, there was never man had so weak a company, given all to eating and drinking and slothfulness", though, "the house stands well".
 However, it had "scant window to shut, nor door, nor bolt, ... nor nail".
 Re-fortification was supervised by a resident Italian engineer, Master John Rossetti, and included building a new platform for cannon on the roof and strengthening of the curtain wall.

 Andrew Dudley secured a bond of alliance from the town of Dundee by firing on the town from his two ships, the Bark Ager and the Mary Hambroughe, at the end of October 1547.
 In an effort to promote the Protestant Reformation, he hoped to distribute Tyndale and Frithe's Bible in Dundee.
 Lord Gray and the Master of Ruthven continued to bargain for the surrender of Perth in December 1547, but the English never secured the town.
-Dudley was assisted by a subordinate, Thomas Wyndham who sailed several times up the Tay towards Perth looking for supplies.
+Dudley was assisted by Thomas Wyndham who sailed several times up the Tay towards Perth looking for supplies.